 When a child does something wrong, I have learned that it is better to say they are doing something bad instead of they are bad.
 In a similar vein, I recently decided while working in the baby room that when a baby is fussing, I will say/think, “that baby is fussing,” instead of “that baby is fussy.”
 That way, I don’t associate the fussiness with the baby’s character or personality, rather acknowledge that they need something and are therefore fussing.

 Published by Gila Daman

-Registered dietitian nutritionist who's learned you are more than what you eat—you are your thoughts.
-Certified yoga and Pilates instructor awakening hearts, as well as spines.
-Author of three books based on 3 different stages of life: The Roadmap Ends Here: Entering Adulthood, First Comes Self-Love, Then Comes Marriage, and She Pooped, I'm Pooped: Motherhood Year One.
+Author of The Roadmap Ends Here: Entering Adulthood, First Comes Self-Love, Then Comes Marriage, and She Pooped, I'm Pooped!: Motherhood Year One.
 This blog is dedicated to helping you cultivate happiness and attain inner peace.
 View all posts by Gila Daman